Songonge/Power-BI-Projects/Sales Analysis/README.md

 Here is what I did:

 ## Data Acquisition and Preparation
 MeriSKILL provided data.
 I downloaded the dataset from *Google Drive*.
-Then, I uploaded it in Power BI using the *Get Data* option.
+Then, I uploaded it to Power BI using the *Get Data* option.
 This dataset was unclean and had 10 columns in total.
 The data were recorded for the year *2019*.

 ## Data Cleaning and Transformation
 The first row of the data was used as headers using the option *Use First Row as Headers* under the Home tab.
 Then, using the *Transform* tab, I selected *Detect Data Type* to automatically identify the data type of each column and convert them where needed.